 A virtual office gives you an edge over your competitors.
 Instead of settling for your home (too personal and intimate) or accountant’s address (which clients can easily discover is NOT your real location), you can create the credibility you deserve with a virtual office address.
 An address in a proper, thriving business location gives your brand that sense of legitimacy and promotes confidence in your clients.

-Although remote workers are on the rise, clients and customers still require a certain level of professionalism and trustworthiness – which can sometimes only stem from having an ‘official’ office location.
-It also means you have the option to access meeting rooms and really showcase exactly who you are to your clients, in the ideal setting.
+Although remote workers are on the rise, clients and customers still require a certain level of professionalism and trustworthiness.
+This can sometimes only stem from having an ‘official’ office location.
+It also means you have the option to access meeting rooms and showcase who you are to your clients.

 Let’s face it – most of us become freelancers because we want the flexibility that a full-time job can’t always offer.
 And that should be no different when choosing a location for your freelance business.
-The flexibility of a virtual office ensures that you aren’t tied down and can expand (or decrease) your growth at any time.
-Financial freedom is so important for many freelancers – a virtual office location provides you with a cost-effective way to achieve that, without sacrificing on growing your brand’s reputation.
+The flexibility of a virtual office ensures that you aren’t tied down and can expand your growth at any time.
+Financial freedom is so important for many freelancers.
+A virtual office location provides you with a cost-effective way to achieve that, without sacrificing on growing your brand’s reputation.

 Instead of being tied down to one location, you can choose where you think your business will thrive – without actually having to be there, and without having the costly monthly overheads of a traditional office rental.

 As freelancers, you can become trapped in a cycle of giving your personal mobile number out or even your home address.
 When have we ever had to do this in full-time roles?
 Protecting our personal data is more important than ever before, which is why a virtual office address can help freelancers do just that.